Hypothyroidism (underactive thyroid)

-- Watch out for any pre-appointment restrictions.
-When you make your appointment remember to ask if there is anything you need to do in advance.
+- Be aware of any pre-appointment restrictions.
+When you make the appointment, ask if there's anything you need to do before you arrive.

 - Make a note of key personal information, including things like recent life changes, or major stresses.

-Preparing a list of questions will help you make the most of your time with your doctor.
+Having a list of questions helps you make the most of your time with your health care provider.
 For hypothyroidism, some basic questions to ask include:

 - What tests do I need?

 - Is my condition likely temporary or long lasting?

 - What treatments are available, and which do you recommend?